Adrienn Kocsis

-Adrienn Kocsis de Carulla (born 14 May 1973) is a retired Peruvian badminton player who initially played for Hungary but later moved on to represent Perú.
+Adrienn Kocsis de Carulla (born 14 May 1973) is a retired Peruvian badminton player who initially played for Hungary but later moved on to represent Peru.
 Kocsis won Hungarian national championship and Peruvian national championship many times.
-Most notably, she won two bronze medals at 1999 Pan American games in Canada in two disciplines while representing Perú.
+Most notably, she won two bronze medals at 1999 Pan American games in Canada in two disciplines while representing Peru.
 She's the winner of several international titles in Italy, Peru, Brazil, Argentina and Chile.
 She also finished runner-up in Slovenia, Spain, Suriname and Jamaican international tournaments.